SamReeve96/Acetate-Dissertation-Prototype-/README.md

 # Project-Acetate
-A browser extension to allow the annotation of the web
+A browser extension to annotate the web